By the end of this section, you will be able to:

 In the discussion of biopsychology earlier in the book, you learned about genetics and DNA.
-A mother and father’s DNA is passed on to the child at the moment of conception.
+DNA is passed on to the child at the moment of conception.
 Conception occurs when sperm fertilizes an egg and forms a zygote (Figure 9.7).
 A zygote begins as a one-cell structure that is created when a sperm and egg merge.
-The genetic makeup and sex of the baby are set at this point.
+The genetic makeup and sex of the zygote are set at this point.
 During the first week after conception, the zygote divides and multiplies, going from a one-cell structure to two cells, then four cells, then eight cells, and so on.
 This process of cell division is called mitosis.
 Mitosis is a fragile process, and fewer than one-half of all zygotes survive beyond the first two weeks (Hall, 2004).
 After 5 days of mitosis there are 100 cells, and after 9 months there are billions of cells.
 As the cells divide, they become more specialized, forming different organs and body parts.
 In the germinal stage, the mass of cells has yet to attach itself to the lining of the mother’s uterus.
 Once it does, the next stage begins.

 Embryonic Stage (Weeks 3–8)